Ada-Developers-Academy/ada-build/learning-to-code/readme.md

 # Ada Developers Academy Jump Start Curriculum

 ## Learning to Code
-These lessons will introduce you to the fundamentals of programming including writing your first program, learning programming vocabulary, and learning to store and interact with data.
+These lessons will introduce you to the fundamentals of programming including writing your first program, learning programming vocabulary, and learning to store and interact with data

 | Order | Lesson |
 | :--- | :--- |